 Financial Aid and Employment

-In addition to tuition scholarships, merit awards are given to a small number of qualified ISM students selected by the faculty.
+Full-tuition scholarships are available to ISM students to support fulfillment of their degree requirements.
+Additional annual merit awards of $4,000-12,000 are available to eligible ISM students.
 Depending on the resources of the Institute, these scholarships and awards are renewable for students who remain in good academic standing.
 These scholarships and awards require no application or service to the Institute.

 By the beginning of their final term, students must have completed all ISM curricular requirements or be enrolled in the remaining required courses.
 Failure to do so will result in termination of all ISM financial aid in the final term.